 How long does active contingent status typically last?

-A property has an active contingent status until all contingencies are resolved, but the window for doing so typically spans 30 to 60 days.
+A property has an active contingent status until all contingencies are resolved.
+However, the window for resolution typically spans 30 to 60 days.

-Yes, an active contingent listing is still on the market, meaning it can be shown to interested buyers and the seller can accept backup offers.
+Yes, an active contingent listing is still on the market.
+This means it can be shown to interested buyers, and the seller can accept backup offers.

 How does active contingent differ from a pending sale?

-A pending sale is moving forward to closing, whereas active contingent status means that certain contingencies, such as financing or a home sale by the buyer, haven’t been met yet.
+A pending sale is moving forward to closing, whereas active contingent status means that certain contingencies, such as financing or a home sale by the buyer, haven’t yet been met.

 Photo Credit: iStock/deliormanli